This generative craft workshop explores the key elements of strong writing and storytelling, whether fiction or non-fiction, regardless of genre.

 The goal is to help you generate good writing, to become a more nimble writer, to help you find and develop your voice, and to provide you with more and sharper tools to bring to the table when you write.
 You’ll feel energized!

-Over the years, this workshop has helped to generate flash fiction, short memoir, creative non-fiction, poems, essays and Pushcart-nominated short stories.
+Over the years, this workshop has helped generate published flash fiction, short memoir, creative non-fiction, poems, essays and Pushcart-nominated short stories, and has sparked numerous novels.
 It’s the ultimate writers’ workshop!

 Writers from all genres are welcome.
 Limited to six participants.